NTNU-IHB/PythonFMU/README.md

 ### How do I build an FMU from python code with third-party dependencies?

 Often, Python scripts depends on non-builtin libraries like `numpy`, `scipy`,... . _PythonFMU_ does not package a full environment within the FMU.
-However you can package a `requirements.txt` or `environment.yml` file within your FMU.
-And using `pythonfmu deploy`, your end user will be able to update is local Python environment.
-The steps to achieve that:
+However you can package a `requirements.txt` or `environment.yml` file within your FMU following these steps:

-1. For the FMU builder user:

 1. Install _pythonfmu_ package: `pip install pythonfmu`
 2. Create a new class extending the `Fmi2Slave` class declared in the `pythonfmu.fmi2slave` module (see below for an example).
 3. Create a `requirements.txt` file (to use _pip_ manager) and/or a `environment.yml` file (to use _conda_ manager) that defines your dependencies.
 4. Run `pythonfmu build -f myscript.py requirements.txt` to create the fmu including the dependencies file.

-2. For the FMU end user:
+And using `pythonfmu deploy`, your end user will be able to update is local Python environment.
+The steps to achieve that:

 1. Install _pythonfmu_ package: `pip install pythonfmu`
 2. Be sure to be in the Python environment to be updated.
 Then execute `pythonfmu deploy -f my.fmu`

 ```
 usage: pythonfmu deploy [-h] -f FMU [-e ENVIRONMENT] [{pip,conda}]

 Deploy a Python FMU.
 The command will look in the `resources` folder for one of the following files:
 `requirements.txt` or `environment.yml`.
-If you specify a environment file but no package manager, `conda` will be
-selected for `.yaml` and `.yml` otherwise `pip` will be used.
-The tool assume the Python environment in which the FMU
-should be executed is the current one.
+If you specify a environment file but no package manager, `conda` will be selected for `.yaml` and `.yml` otherwise `pip` will be used.
+The tool assume the Python environment in which the FMU should be executed is the current one.

 positional arguments:
   {pip,conda}           Python packages manager